NPA Theory of Personality types

 Following Karen Horney, we sometimes use masculine pronouns to describe the individuals, although the descriptions apply both to males and females.
 Unfortunately, in the English language there is no good way to avoid this.

 For more information about NPA personality theory, see the links to the NPA sites, above.

-The NPA personality test is available online in six languages (link above).
+The NPA personality test is available online in English and other languages (link above).
 If you think that you would like to take the test, it is better to do so before reading the caricature descriptions on this site.

 We invite you to post comments or questions on our Message Board.
 No registration or password is required, and, of course, you can remain completely anonymous.